Kids Paddle Board Guide…the simple guide to buying a kids SUP!

 Extremely Useful Kit

 What do you do with your car keys, camera and snack when you set off on your family paddle!?
-We’ve managed to destroy one electric car key in a pair of shorts that ended up swimming!
+We’ve managed to destroy one electric car key in a pair of shorts that ended up in the sea!
 Expensive mistake!
 Invest in a dry bag and mobile cases and you don’t need to worry!

 Just for fun!